 69% - 60%

-- The science classroom may contain live animals.
-At this time, we have an African Pancake Tortoise, names Sheldon.
-All students should show respoect and care for any pet animal in the science classroom.
-If students have allergies to animals or pet care products lie their bedding or hay, please notify Mrs. Vaughn immeditately so appropriate precautions can be taken.
+The science classroom may contain live animals.
+At this time, we have one Chinchilla, named Bucky, but this could change during the year.
+All students should show respect and care for any pet animal in the science classroom.
+If students have allergies to animals or pet care products like their bedding or hay, please notify Mrs. Vaughn immediately so appropriate precautions can be taken.